syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/filtering.md

 ---
 layout: post
 title: Filtering in ##Platform_Name## Gantt Component
-description: Learn here all about Filtering in Syncfusion ##Platform_Name## Gantt component of Syncfusion Essential JS 2 and more.
+description: Learn here all about filtering in Syncfusion ##Platform_Name## Gantt component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Filtering
 publishingplatform: ##Platform_Name##